 Attention to professional development individually, as well as to the development of the profession, exemplifies high professional standards.
-Volunteerism is an essential part of the PA profession.
-Students are expected to participate in four approved volunteer activities during the didactic phase of the curriculum.
-Failure to complete four approved volunteer activities will result in a professional advisory or warning and a student may not be allowed to progress to the clinical phase.
-Each student must complete one [1] volunteer activity at the Equality Clinic and one [1] volunteer activity at La Clinica Latina.
+Volunteerism and community service are an essential part of the PA profession.
+Students are expected to participate in four approved community service activities during the didactic phase of the curriculum.
+Failure to complete four approved activities will result in a professional advisory or warning and a student may not be allowed to progress to the clinical phase.
+Each student must complete one [1] volunteer activity at the Equality Clinic and one [1] volunteer activity another of the approved community clinics through AU such as La Clinica Latina.
 As these activities occur, they should be:

-- 1. logged into One45 in the Service and Leadership Survey by the student, AND - 2. recorded on benchmark form, signed by direct supervisor at the activity, and form uploaded into student's PAD box folder.
+- 1. logged into One45 in the Service and Leadership Survey by the student, AND - 2. recorded in JAGPULSE